 Self-study is critical in building ethical and empathetic technologies.

 My research is grounded in my lived experiences as a somatically informed dance practitioner and practice-based researcher.
 I employ and advocate for first person, self-study practices because I believe that through self-investigation, we learn how our own experiences, habits, and biases influence the ways with which we see others and our world.
 For me, self-study is not in isolation from and must be in dialogue with our communities and the infrastructures that shape our societies.

 Technologies must accommodate the felt experience.

-Our sense of touch is rarely considered in HCI design beyond a sort of "haptic nudging."
+Our sense of touch is rarely considered in HCI design beyond simple "haptic nudging."
 “Haptic nudging” (short, vibratory prompts) reinforce perceptions that our ability to feel is in many ways less useful than or meaningful than our ability to see or hear.
 Touch is a singular word that comprises a complex and synergistic relationship between cutaneous, kinesthetic, proprioceptive, and vestibular senses.
 Further, touch is also deeply entangled with our personal emotions and feelings.
-Touch is the first to develop in utero.
 Our sense of touch is what orients us to space, objects, and others.
 It is always actively seeking.
 It never stops.
-As such it is also the first sense to recede from our conscious attention.
+As such it is commonly the first sense to recede from our conscious attention.
 As a somatic practitioner, I recognize the value of developing a sophisticated practice of making touch conscious.
 This has deeply influenced my current work with haptic (touch-based) feedback.
 I am particularly interested in creating haptic interfaces that allow participants to feel both real time and archival datasets.
-I have begun developing interactive systems that use sound and infrasonic subwoofers to make data palpable.
+I have begun developing interactive systems that use sound and tactile transducers to make data palpable.
 This research has been integrated into small personal devices as well as large sculptures and structures.
 Felt experiences can be shared with others or engaged individually.
-This research is driven by three primary research questions: